-You have the right to an opinion and for it to be listened to and taken seriously.
+I have the right to be listened to, and taken seriously.

 One of the things the UNCRC does is to make it clear that human rights apply to children and young people, just as they do to adults.
 This is as true in Scotland as it is anywhere else in the world.